Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 - At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
 - At least one payment and capture transaction has been created.
-- It is recommended that you add the *Status ID* column to your view so that you are able to sort or filter for specific statuses.
+> [Info] It is recommended to add the following columns to your view to get the required information and to better filter and sort the entries: Status ID, Status information (if applicable).

 #### Procedure